 A day trip to the summit of a 1046 m (3432 ft) peak in the Loch Lomond & the Trossachs National Park.

 The University of Dundee has a mountaineering club that organizes hikes around Scotland.
-I’ve joined it last year, but didn’t attend many of their events as it hasn’t been too long since I had to learn how to walk again after I broke my knee last spring.
-However, it felt pretty decent recently, so I decided to join the club for their first trip of 2017, last Sunday.
+I joined it last year but didn't attend their trips yet, as I broke my knee last spring.
+It hasn't been too long since I had to learn how to walk again, so I didn't want to overdo it.
+However, it felt pretty decent recently, so I decided to join the club for their first trip of 2017 last Sunday.
+Together with nine other members, we hit the road.

-We started at a gravel road, but shortly left to wilderness.
+We started at a gravel road, but shortly left to the wilderness.

 "Up" meant to gain around 750m (2460ft) of elevation in roughly 2km (1.2mi) distance.